GiantPanda0090/devcor3/m6/scenario2.md

 growing sales.
 Undertaking multiple concurrent sales strategies is sure to put on a strain on the IT infrastructure, but management needs to see proof first.

-As discussed in a previous course, agents are small software packages that can be installed on systems to provide additional monitoring details.
+As discussed previously, agents are small software packages that can be installed on systems to provide additional monitoring details.
 Often this is far more effective than SNMP and would help get the information that management needs regarding system utilization and performance.
 Independent